Master of Land & Property Development

 Read more about the Master of Land and Property Development application requirements

 To be given first consideration for admission into the MLPD program, please submit your application in the Texas A&M GradCAS portal by December 15.
-All applications received by December 15 will be reviewed for fall admission and be given full consideration for financial aid (including our recommendations for graduate assistantships and scholarships).
-(The MLPD program admits students for entry in the fall and spring; the spring application deadline is October 1.)
+This date is known as the priority deadline.
+All applications received by December 15 will be reviewed for fall admission and be given full consideration for financial aid (including our recommendations for scholarships).
+Students being awarded scholarships must respond to their offer letter for the fall semester no later than April 15.

 If you are a current Texas A&M undergraduate senior (of any major), you may consider applying to our program via the Aggie Priority application within the Texas A&M GradCAS application portal.